demiurgic-vishal/Blog/source/_posts/2014-03-02-blogging-with-octopress.markdown

 categories: [Blogging,Octopress]
 ---

 For a long time I really wanted to start a blog.
-Now I had a great number of options, it was really difficult to choose.
+So, I was thinking about what platform to choose.
+Now I had a great number of options, and to choose one of them, it was more difficult than I thought.
 So I figured its only fitting, the first blog I write, should be about **How to deploy a pro blog**.
+Well that too in just 5 minutes.

 <!-- more -->